NeonilaH/Javascript/README.md

 :):):):):):)
 ```
 ### [Javascript HW 2-2.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%202-2.js)
 2*.
-Convert task 2 into a function that takes a string as input, which will be output to the console (as in the smiley condition), as well as the number of lines to output.
-e.g. `function printSmile(line, numberOfRows)`
+Convert task 2 into a function that takes a string as input, which will be output to the console (as in the smiley condition), as well as the number of lines to output. e.g. `function printSmile(line, numberOfRows)`.

 ### [Javascript HW 2-3.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%202-3.js)
 3**.
 Write a function that takes a word as input.
 The task of the function is to calculate and output to the console how many vowels and how many consonants are in the word.
-e.g. `function getWordStructure(word)`
+e.g. `function getWordStructure(word)`.
 In console:
 `The word (word) consists of (number) vowels and (number) consonants`.
-Checks: 'case', 'Case', 'Check-list'
+Checks: 'case', 'Case', 'Check-list'.

 ### [Javascript HW 2-4.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%202-4.js)
 4**.
 Write a function that checks if a word is a palindrome. e.g. `function isPalindrom(word)`.